 Bailey, originally from Chicago, graduated summa cum laude from Penn with a B.A. in Environmental Studies—concentrating in Sustainability and Environmental Management.
 She will finish her Masters of Environmental Studies degree from Penn in 2015.
 As an intern at Penn’s Green Campus Partnership, she helped to organize the Fall 2013 Move-In Green program and an RA/GA sustainability training.
 She also helped develop the Green Dorm Certification pilot program into the new Green Living certification program available to all College House residents.
 After doing her thesis on the successes and possible improvements to the Green Living program, she is working to implement the changes she recommended.
 She is also developing workshops that will teach concepts of sustainability in a fun, interactive way.

 In the future she hopes to pursue a career that involves changing the way people think about sustainability and showing them how and why they should have a positive impact on the environment.

 Emily Wei is from Vancouver, Canada, and is currently an undergraduate student studying Environmental Policy & Management at the University of Pennsylvania's Wharton School.
 At Penn's Green Campus Partnerships, she helped organize M.I.
 Green 2013 and facilitate an RA/GA Sustainability Training.
 Emily has also designed promotional materials for Eco-Reps, as well as created maps of recycling and water-filling locations on Penn's campus.
 Having grown up in a very sustainability-orientated city, she strongly values the importance of maintaing a balance between ourselves and our environment.
 In the future, she thus hopes to specifically work with business to help them adopt greener practices.

-Berenice Leung is an undergraduate student originally from Greater Philadelphia who plans to double major in Environmental Studies and Economics at Penn.
-Currently involved in two member groups of the Student Sustainability Association at Penn, she serves as Corporate Liaison for the Penn Vegan Society and a blogger for Penn Sustainability Review.
-She also volunteered for the 2013 Philadelphia Marathon Waste Watchers program-- organized by the Mayor's Office of Sustainability--after running the marathon in 2012.
+Originally from Greater Philadelphia, Berenice Leung is an undergraduate student pursuing a College-Wharton dual-degree to study Environmental Studies and Behavioral Economics.
+She helped to market the 2014 Power Down Challenge and is currently involved in Eco-Reps, Penn Vegan Society, and other eco-conscious organizations on campus.
+She also volunteered for the 2013 and 2014 Philadelphia Marathon Waste Watchers program-- organized by the Mayor's Office of Sustainability--after running the marathon in 2012.
 Berenice intends to dedicate herself to promoting sustainability and compassion to both the public and private sectors.